LM-SAL/iris_muse_team_meeting/docs/useful_info.md

 **Breakfast nor dinner will be provided.**

-Lunch may be provided by participant payment, but details are in progress.
+Lunch options will be provided on a daily basis, to be paid for by the participants.
+Details will be made available at the meeting.

 ## Parking